-Common Characteristics of General or Prime Contractors
+Common Characteristics of General Contractors

 This means they will focus mostly on the customer/owner and bigger picture issues.
 They will manage the day to day oversight, coordinate vendors and subs, and act as the central point of communication between parties on a project.

 It’s worth pointing out a few vernacular issues, though.
 A “prime” or “direct” contractor is a contractor that has a contract directly with the property owner.

 Often, these terms are interchangeable, meaning, on many projects, the general contractor is hired by the owner, so they’ll also be considered a “prime” or “direct” contractor.

 Regardless, one of the most valuable tools for any successful general (or prime/direct) contractor is their network of reliable subcontractors.
 Back in the day, many contractors were a one-stop-shop.
 They handled every aspect of a project, mostly in-house.

 As time has gone on, the construction industry has moved more towards specialization.
 Back then, one contractor may have performed a variety of different functions and taken care of the project all by themselves, top to bottom.
-Today, these contractors more commonly hire others to perform specialized work.
-Which is where our subcontractors come into play…

 Common Characteristics of Subcontractors

 A sub can be a company or an individual.
 But keep in mind that as a sub, you are not an employee.
 Rather, you typically are an independent contractor (or you’re employed by one).

-That’s really important for labor law and tax purposes, among other reasons.
+That’s really important for labor and tax law purposes, among other reasons.
 But even though you are not an employee, the GC does retain certain rights based on their relationship with the subcontractor.
 In California and Maryland, the GC even has the right to inspect the books of their subcontractors.